-If you want unparalleled access to the life insurance market, the only way to get this is with an agency, such as TermLife2Go, that is not beholden to any one company.
+If you want unparalleled access to the life insurance market, the only way to get this is with an agency that is not beholden to any one company.
 As long as your life insurance agent works with numerous life insurance providers, they will know exactly where to look and where the deals can be found for smokers.
 In addition to the best companies, they should also be aware of the worst companies to contact and this will allow you to save some time.

 As we have said, the minute the providers knows you smoke you will only be offered smoking classifications.
 If you want to achieve the preferred rates (if you know that you are extremely healthy elsewhere), why not make an investment in yourself to drop the cigarettes?
 Not only will you pay less on your premiums, you might have an opportunity to increase your coverage; think about what this money would mean for your loved ones!